 The GIF is a quick, digestible, auto-playing snippet of video, whose beauty is in its simplicity.

 Creating a GIF is easier than you think.
 There are several options for tools that will help you make one easily from existing images or videos, either saved locally on your computer, in the cloud, on a flash drive, or from the internet.

-Below, you’ll learn how to create a GIF from video you’ve captured on your Smartphone or tablet in four easy steps using TechSmith’s Snagit + mobile app Fuse.
+Below, you’ll learn how to create a GIF from the video you’ve captured on your mobile phone in four easy steps using TechSmith’s Snagit + mobile app Fuse.

 If you are creating a new video, be mindful of whether you prefer portrait or landscape orientation.
 It may also be a good idea to review the footage to make sure you’re satisfied with your brief video before moving on.

 Now that you’ve selected the video you’d like to use from within Fuse, you’ll want to open Snagit on your desktop and select the Connect Mobile Device option.

 A QR Code will pop up.
 Select Share from within the Fuse app and then scan the code using the box that appears on your device’s screen.
 The media will be sent to the Snagit editor.